getglimpses/getglimpses.github.io/index.md

 # Keep memories alive
 {: .fs-9 }

 Welcome to glimpses!.
 With our minimalistic design, glimpses focuses on paving a simple journaling path for our users.
-In this guide we give an overview of how glimpses work.
+In this guide we give an overview of how to get started with glimpses.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/getglimpses/getglimpses.github.io){: .btn .fs-5 .mb-4 .mb-md-0 }